Save Up to 70% on Madewell Jeans and Jackets During This Secret Sale

 That's the secret of the Madewell Secret Sale.
 By using the code CLASSIFIED, you can receive an additional 40% off any Madewell item.
 That means, when combined with existing sale items, you can enjoy up to 70% off on all your favorite styles, even best-selling items, like these ultra-luxe MLW Form High-Rise Leggings.

 Sound too good to be true?
 We promise it isn't.
-The only catch is that you have 48 hours to shop this sale.
+The only catch is that the sale ends tonight.
 Unsurprisingly, items are flying off the shelves.
 So get shopping now, before you miss out on an unbelievable sale.

-For your convenience (and OK, maybe we had a little fun shopping, too), ET has compiled some of our favorite items from the Madewell sale below.
+For your convenience (and OK, maybe we had a little fun shopping, too), ET has compiled some of our favorite items from the Madewell Secret Stock Sale below.
 With prices this good, we might just get them all.

 RELATED CONTENT: